LioQing/eel/README.md

 ## Overview

 Eel, being the language inspired by C++ template metaprogramming, is a language that works in essentially the same way.
-In fact, it should almost be able to transpile to valid C++ template metaprogramming code, the only difference is that it is dynamically typed while C++ template metaprogramming is 'statically [kinded](https://en.wikipedia.org/wiki/Kind_(type_theory))'
+In fact, it should almost be able to transpile to valid C++ template metaprogramming code, the only difference is that it is dynamically typed while C++ template metaprogramming is 'statically [kinded](https://en.wikipedia.org/wiki/Kind_(type_theory))'.

+The explicitness of Eel is in that it requires programmer to explicitly evaluate functions that already have their arguments applied (called a struct in Eel) to get the return value.
+This essentially **unifies the declaration of functions and types, and makes the function's identifier also a type identifier, allowing pattern matching on the function's identifier**.

 | Eel | C++ |
 | --- | --- |